cchitsiang/awesome-stars/topics.md

 - [NLPchina/elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) - Use SQL to query Elasticsearch
 - [cockroachdb/cockroach](https://github.com/cockroachdb/cockroach) - CockroachDB - the open source, cloud-native distributed SQL database.
 - [sql-js/sql.js](https://github.com/sql-js/sql.js) - A javascript library to run SQLite on the web.
 - [pingcap/tidb](https://github.com/pingcap/tidb) - TiDB is an open-source, cloud-native, distributed, MySQL-Compatible database for elastic scale and real-time analytics.
-Try free: https://tidbcloud.com/free-trial
+Try AI-powered Chat2Query free at : https://tidbcloud.com/free-trial
 - [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
 - [PostgREST/postgrest](https://github.com/PostgREST/postgrest) - REST API for any Postgres database
 - [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed SQL database that makes it simple to store and analyze massive amounts of data in real-time.
 Built on top of Lucene.